 Investing in a home transformation can be an absolutely life-changing experience for homeowners.
 However, to get that wonderful experience, you need to have the right team to provide it for you.
-Plenty of renovation teams do exceptional work, and a lot of people try to get bids from several companies.
+Plenty of renovation teams do exceptional work in Modesto, and a lot of people try to get bids from several companies.
 While this can work well for some people, that isn’t always the case.

 When you invest in your home renovation, you want to work with a team that you feel confident in.
 This will allow you to feel good about the money that you are spending and the process of having strangers working in your home.
-Let’s see how many bids it really takes!
+Let’s see how to get bids from contractors and at what number you should stop!

 How Many Bids Should You Get?